 As a multi-billion tech giant, Google’s compensations are very competitive and based on the following elements:

-- the base salary that provides a steady income to employees.
+- The base salary provides a steady income to employees.

-- equity awards, primarily based on the performance of each. an employee that will receive those awards.
+- Equity awards are primarily based on the performance of each.
+An employee will receive those awards.

 In assessing the compensation part, Google took into account (at least for 2022) the following “peers companies:”